Huzi1337/Assignment-MERN/README.txt

 //Testing the Frontend
 1. Go to "MERN App"/Frontend directory
-2.1.
-For unit and integration test run:
+2. For unit and integration test run: npm test.
-     npm test.
-2.2.
+3.1.
 For e2e test run:
      npm run dev
+3.2.
+Boot up another terminal at the same directory and run:
      npx cypress run